 Checking & Changing the TTL

-Will URLs to my existing non-secure Marketo Landing Pages continue to work?
+Will URLs for your existing non-secure Marketo Landing Pages continue to work?

 Converting Marketo Landing Pages to SSL does not affect any pages on your main (non-Marketo) website.

-What do I need to do after go-live?
+What do you need to do after go-live?

 Do the following things:

 - Re-approve all landing pages, which you can do in bulk by going to Design Studio, then clicking on “Landing Pages”.
-You can now multi-select pages and unapproved and approve again via the “Landing Page Actions” menu.
+You can select all pages and unapprove and re-approve via the “Landing Page Actions” menu.

-- If you include a Marketo landing page on a secure website using an iframe, you will need to load the secure version of the landing page, otherwise the end user will get a security warning.
+- If you include a Marketo landing page on a secure website using an iframe, you will need update the HTML to load the secure version of the landing page, otherwise the end user will get a security warning.

 - If you use a Marketo Form on a Non-Marketo Page, you will need to update the Post URL to HTTPS.